 The KH20 is a highly sensitive hygrometer designed for measurement of rapid fluctuations in atmospheric water vapor, not absolute concentrations.
-It is typically used together with a CSAT3B in eddy-covariance systems.Read More
+It is typically used together with a CSAT3B in eddy-covariance systems for measurements of water vapor flux.Read More

-The KH20 is typically used with a CSAT3B Sonic Anemometer in eddy-covariance systems.
+The KH20 is typically used with a CSAT3B Sonic Anemometer in eddy-covariance systems for measuring water vapor flux.
 This highly sensitive hygrometer measures rapid fluctuations in atmospheric water vapor.
 It does not measure absolute concentrations.
 The KH20 is compatible with most of our dataloggers.

 Routine maintenance is required to keep source windows free of scale.
 The KH20 can be used with the window scaled if scaled calibration is used.